How To Sell A Condemned House In Plano, Texas

 Most homeowners don’t want to deal with the problems of a condemned home, which is why these properties are often sold to cash buyers for real estate investors.

-With this option, you sell your property “as-is,” even with the floors coming apart or walls crumbling down.
-It’s a package deal, one that a real estate investor won’t bat an eye too.
+With this option, you sell your property “as-is,” even with the floors coming apart or walls crumbling.
+It’s a package deal, one that a real estate investor won’t bat an eye at.
 What might be a homeowner’s worst nightmare, like a termite infestation or a missing roof, is just an average workday for them.

-They will literally take the problem out of your hands and into theirs by purchasing the property.
-Lifting the condemned status of the home becomes their responsibility, one which they will happily take on, as real estate investors are house flippers actively looking for fixer-uppers.
+By purchasing the property, they will literally take the problem out of your hands and into theirs.
+Lifting the home’s condemned status becomes their responsibility, one which they will happily take on, as real estate investors are house flippers actively looking for fixer-uppers.

 Selling your property to real estate investors would look like this: